IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 ![Named connectors](./images/final_SCD.png)

 Continue to explore formatting, moving objects, etc. Save changes when you are happy with things.
+Note there is additional guidance for icon manipulation in the [User Guide](../../ArchVisualization).

+It is important to keep the SCD in synch with the rest of the architecture.
+Each of the Actors should appear on other diagrams and artifacts.
+And if a new actor gets introduced in some other artifact, it should get added to the SCD.

+One note about Actors, particularly in today's world of using Cloud services and SaaS applications as part of a solution.
+Actors are critical to the complete behavior of the solution being designed.
+If a service or application is configured such that it is dedicated to the target system, then it generally should not show up as an Actor but instead it will probably be represented as an implementation of a system Logical Component.
+On the other hand, if you have no control over the configuration of the interacting service/application then it is out of "development scope" and should be modeled as an Actor.

 [Next Exercise - Ex2 Use Case Model](./Ex2-UCM)